Q: Is your camp for "troubled" kids?

 Q: Is this a church/religious camp?

 A: Arizona Adventures Camp is a Christian-led, character-building, youth program.
-Meaning; when big questions arise they will be answered from a biblical worldview but our goal as a camp is not conversion or preaching.
-Prayer is a part of camp but if students choose not to participate they must be respectful.
+Meaning; when questions arise they will be answered from a biblical worldview.
+However, we are open to anyone who is respectful and well-behaved.
+Our goal as a camp is not conversion or preaching but living as an example and providing students in our case an escape from the culture and pressures of the world.